SeriousGuy888/Billzonian/docs/evolution/2022-sound-shift.md

 In addition, new vocabulary shall be coined to replace English vocabulary.

-*This page uses [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) for phonemic transcription, (indicated with forward slashes, eg: /aɪ pi eɪ/).
+*This page uses [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) for phonemic transcription, (indicated with forward slashes, eg: /bakalaˈɹatʃi/).
 [Here](http://ipa-reader.xyz/) is a website to read the IPA notation for you if you cannot read it.*

 -----